gpbl/react-day-picker/docs/LocalizationAdvanced.md

 # Custom localization

-You can define your custom utility to localize the day picker.
+You can define your custom utility to localize the Day Picker.

-The `DayPicker` component internally uses [localeUtils](LocaleUtils.md), a small set of functions defining how to display the day picker for the given locale.
+The `DayPicker` component internally uses [localeUtils](LocaleUtils.md), a small set of functions defining how to display the Day Picker for the given locale.
 You can overwrite its behavior by passing your own custom set of functions to the `localeUtils` props.

 [See an example](http://react-day-picker.js.org/examples?localizedCustom).